This post contains affiliate links. Please see our disclosure policy.

 - Evenly spread the potatoes onto the baking sheet.

-- Roast for 35 minutes or until tender.
+- Roast for 40 minutes or until tender.
 If you want them extra crispy, stir the potatoes halfway through.
-If the potatoes are not tender at the end of the 35 minutes, add additional roasting time in 3-5 minute intervals until you can easily pierce them with a fork.
+If the potatoes are not tender at the end of the 40 minutes, add additional roasting time in 3-5 minute intervals until you can easily pierce them with a fork.
+See note below for making them extra crispy.

 - Remove the potatoes from the oven.
 Let them cool at room temperature for a few minutes before serving.
 Season with additional salt and pepper to taste, and enjoy hot!